desec-io/desec-stack/README.md

     to see if the nameserver is behaving as expected.

-1. **(Optional) Configure PyCharm for API Development.** As a docker-compose application, desec-stack takes a while to start.
+1. **(Optional) Configure PyCharm for API Development.** As a docker compose application, desec-stack takes a while to start.
     Additionally, it is hard to connect a debugger to the docker containers.
-    Our recommended solution is to develop the API using Django tests running outside the docker-compose application.
+    Our recommended solution is to develop the API using Django tests running outside the docker compose application.
     This will dramatically decrease the time required for running the Django tests and enable just-in-time debugging in PyCharm.
     Also, it will enable you to browse dependencies and code within PyCharm and thus ease debugging.